borjarc/ML_RoadSegmentation/README.md

 For the EPFL course Machine Learning CS-433 a research project on semantic segmentation of aerial images.
 The goal is to be able to separate two classes, Background and Road for satellite images.

-The structure of the image dataset and their groundtruth can be seen in the following image
+The structure of the image dataset and their groundtruth can be seen in the following image:

 ![Alt text](/Example.png?raw=true "Dataset image / Corresponding Groundtruth")